JonasBraun1996/annotation-visualizer/README.md

 # annotation-visualizer

 This is a prototype about extracting data from a static json file or an api for mapping the result boxes to an image.
-The usecase is about visalizing the tracking of boxes which were recognized by the api.
+The usecase is about visalizing the tracking of cars, buses or pedestrians which were recognized by the api.
 Those boxes are showing relevant obstacles for the sensoric of automated driving.

 ## Project Setup